2020 National Centre for Diversity Awards - Number 1 for Equality, Diversity and Inclusion

-The National Centre for Diversity announced its UK Top 100 Organisations for EDI for 2019.
-Huddersfield New College came in at Number 1 for the third year running, being named as the UK Organisation of the Year 2019 and Number 1 in the Top 100 Index for Equality and Diversity.
+The National Centre for Diversity announced its UK Top 100 Organisations for EDI for 2020.
+Huddersfield New College came in at Number 1 for the fourth year running, being named as the UK Organisation of the Year 2020 and Number 1 in the Top 100 Index for Equality and Diversity.
 The National Centre for Diversity aims to advance fairness for all in the workplace by helping organisations to embed best Equality, Diversity and Inclusion (EDI) practices and these endorsements acknowledge HNC as being the best.
-These awards built on the success at the Further Education Sector Equality and Diversity Awards in 2017 where the College won the accolades of Further Education Provider of the Year, Yorkshire and Humber, Most Improved Further Education Provider of the Year, UK Further Education Provider of the Year and UK Further Education Sector Employee of the Year (awarded to Zoe Shackleton).
+These awards built on the success at the Further Education Sector Equality and Diversity Awards in 2019 with the College winning the accolades of Further Education Provider of the Year 2020, Organisation of the Year 2020, Principal of the Year (awarded to Angela Williams OBE) and EDI Lead of the Year (awarded to Erika Montgomery).

 Ofsted Outstanding College – 2015/2016

 We were the first Sixth Form College to be judged Outstanding under the new Ofsted Inspection framework and the first to be judged Outstanding for the Personal Development, Behaviour and Welfare of students.
 We were also the first College nationally to be judged as having ‘no significant weaknesses.’

 James Kewin Deputy Chief Executive of the Sixth Form Colleges Association commented: “Huddersfield New College is the first Sixth Form College to be judged as Outstanding by Ofsted under its new inspection framework.
 This is a huge achievement and reflects the exceptionally high standard of education offered by the College, and the outstanding results achieved by students."

 During 2019 we were named the Times Further Education Sixth Form College of the Year.